Rolex Caliber 3130 Complete Guide

 Rolex caliber 3130 specifications

 As mentioned, this caliber is essentially identical to the 3135, with the difference being that it doesn’t have a date function.
 It has a diameter of 28mm and a thickness of 6mm.
-The movement beats at 28,800 bph which is the standard frequency for Rolex.
+The movement beats at 28,800 BPH which is the standard frequency for Rolex.
 The movement offers a 48-hour power reserve and has 31 jewels.
 This is the same as the 3135.

-Like all Rolex’s new movements, it is equipped with their Parachrom hairspring.
+Like all Rolex’s new movements, it is equipped with its Parachrom hairspring.
 As you would expect, the movement is COSC certified and accurate to within +2/-2 seconds a day.
 To make the movement shockproof, it incorporates Kif shock absorbers.
 The free-sprung balance wheel is made from beryllium and copper, which is an alloy that can handle temperature variations very well.

 The rotor is bidirectional, winding the movement whilst on your wrist, so you don’t have to wind it manually.
 The movement uses Rolex’s Microstella regulation system, which consists of four screws on the balance wheel which enables extremely fine adjustment for perfect accuracy.